bjoern-janson/constitutional-correction-capacity/docs/minimal_environment.md

 - complex social environments
 - full alignment solutions

-The purpose of v0.1 is not realism.
+The purpose of v0.1 is not to model intelligence generally.

-The purpose is isolating whether constitutional correction produces measurable differences in recursive adaptive systems.
+The purpose is to isolate whether constitutional correction produces measurable differences in recursive adaptive systems.

+---

+# Stage 2B Exit Condition

+Stage 2B is complete when:

+1. Another researcher can implement the same environment without accepting the theory.
+2. \(R,\Omega,C_{obs},C_{beh},C_{rev},A\) have measurable proxies.
+3. \(C_{rev}\) can be independently manipulated.
+4. The environment can produce genuine distribution shift.

+Once these conditions are satisfied, the project proceeds to:

+\[
+\text{Stage 3: Minimal Simulation}
+\]